kalpishs/RSA_algorithm-server-Client_-_SHA1/README.md

 	i) client is always given 2 arguments mentioned above

 	ii) file to be found at server side is present in current directory

+	iii) Server and client programs are in different directory to avoid overwriting